openstack/tempest/doc/source/configuration.rst

 to False you will have to either rely on there only being a single/default network available for the server creation, or use ``fixed_network_name`` to inform Tempest which network to use.

+SSH Connection Configuration
+""""""""""""""""""""""""""""
+There are also several different ways to actually establish a connection and authenticate/login on the server.
+After a server is booted with a provided network there are still details needed to know how to actually connect to the server.
+The ``validation`` group gathers all the options regarding connecting to and remotely accessing the created servers.

+To enable remote access to servers, there are 3 options at a minimum that are used:

+ #. ``run_validation``
+ #. ``connect_method``
+ #. ``auth_method``

+The ``run_validation`` is used to enable or disable ssh connectivity for all tests (with the exception of scenario tests which do not have a flag for enabling or disabling ssh) To enable ssh connectivity this needs be set to ``true``.

+The ``connect_method`` option is used to tell tempest what kind of IP to use for establishing a connection to the server.
+Two methods are available: ``fixed`` and ``floating``, the later being set by default.
+If this is set to floating tempest will create a floating ip for the server before attempted to connect to it.
+The IP for the floating ip is what is used for the connection.

+For the ``auth_method`` option there is currently, only one valid option, ``keypair``.
+With this set to ``keypair`` tempest will create an ssh keypair and use that for authenticating against the created server.

 Configuring Available Services
 ------------------------------